 Perhaps the most important skill a web accessibility trainer can have is an understanding of how individuals with disabilities access the web.
 Access principles and technologies, such as screen readers, Braille displays, and alternative input switches, are what drive accessibility standards and techniques.
 Being familiar with how individuals with disabilities use the web will give you an understanding of why specific accessibility techniques are needed.

 As you probably already knew, you can never know all there is to know about web accessibility.
 An effective web accessibility trainer is constantly seeking to expand their skills and knowledge to be most effective.

 Here are a few suggestions on how to continually enhance your teaching ability

 - Go to school.
-You can attend professional advancement courses in many locations, including your home via the Internet.
+You can attend professional advancement courses in many locations or online.
 Brush up on your computer skills, learn a new software program, develop your communication skills, or practice your teaching techniques by attending local or online classes.

 Take a few minutes and write down some ways in which you can personally increase your training abilities, skills, and knowledge within the next year.
 Be specific and set timelines for achieving these goals.
 Post these goals in a place where you will see them often and make every effort to achieve them.

 In a way, until the entire web is accessible, web accessibility trainers have a lot of work to do.
-Our desire and motivation to increase our skills and knowledge will not only make us more effective at what we do, but could also greatly impact countless individuals with disabilities who may soon have access to content because of our willingness and effectiveness in teaching web accessibility.
+Your desire and motivation to increase your skills and knowledge will not only make you more effective at what you do but could also greatly impact individuals with disabilities who may soon have access to content because of your willingness and effectiveness in teaching web accessibility.